 For example, let's say your old HVAC unit only had a SEER rating of 9.
 Your new system has a SEER rating of 19.
 In 10 years, you'll save around $4000 on your energy bill.

-That means that within a decade, you'll save almost as much money as you spent on your new HVAC system.
+That means that within a decade, you'll save almost as much money as you spent on your new energy efficient HVAC system.
 It's a great investment for homeowners who plan to stay put for a long time.

 63% of America's energy comes from fossil fuels.
 20% comes from nuclear power plants.